erk-experimental/erk-experimental.github.io/README.md

 8. Uncheck "keep this code private" (it must be public for GitHub Pages to work)
 9. Publish it

-Now if you open up (https://github.com/) and login, you should be able to see the new repository.
+Now if you open up [GitHub](https://github.com/) and login, you should be able to see the new repository.

 ### Hosting on GitHub Pages

-[TODO]: Finish this section
+1. Open your new repository on GitHub in the browser
+2. At the top of the page, open the `Actions` tab
+3. There should be a workflow called "Initial commit".
+If it's still in progress, wait for it to finish
+4. Once it's done, open the `Settings` tab
+5. In the left sidebar, click on `Pages`
+6. Under `Branch`, click the dropdown.
+There should be an option called `gh-pages`.
+Click that, then click `save`
+7. Wait for a bit as GitHub spins up the website.
+You'll know it's ready when a message appears saying "Your site is live at..." (you might have to refresh the page to see this)
+8. **IMPORTANT**: The URL it gives you should be `http://<your-github-username>.github.io/`.
+If you see a URL with more text appended after the `github.io/`, you likely didn't name your repository correctly.
+Rename the repository and make sure to follow the format detailed in the section above.
+9. All done!
+Congrats!